 How do stimulants make people without ADHD feel?

 Several uses for stimulants exist, as anything that speeds up a bodily process is a stimulant.
 However, using stimulants prescribed for ADHD, which is a commonly reported form of stimulant abuse, has specific signs:

 - Loss of appetite

 - Increased sense of confidence

 Difficulties are bound to occur in several aspects of people using drugs, prescribed or otherwise, in ways not originally intended.

 How common are stimulant prescriptions?

-According to Drug Report, stimulants aren’t in the 10 most prescribed drugs in America.
+According to Drug Report, stimulants aren’t among the 10 most prescribed drugs in America.
 Still, 3 of the 50 most-prescribed medications are bupropion, amphetamine, and methylphenidate at 24.9M, 24.2, and 16.5 prescriptions filled per year.

 Stimulant addiction and abuse are prevalent because stimulants can have many benefits.
-Scientists as popular as Freud were blown away by cocaine, a “miracle drug” that we now know to be dangerous.
+Scientists as popular as Freud was blown away by cocaine, a “miracle drug” that we now know to be dangerous.
 Diet pills, study pills, or athletically-enhancing drugs are attractive enough.
 When you add the euphoric effects a stimulant medication might give, the danger becomes more apparent.